Generative Modeling Helps Weak Supervision (and Vice Versa): Experiments

 \subsubsection{Label Model and Image Generation}

 \paragraph{Label Model Performance} Table~\ref{tab:labelmodelresults} shows a comparison of label model performance based on the accuracy of the posterior on the training data, without the use of any labeled data or validation sets.
 WSGAN-encoder largely outperforms alternative label models, while the simpler WSGAN-vector model performs competitively as well.
 These results hold according to additional metrics provided in Appendix~\ref{app:additional_experiments} .
-A limited computation budget restricted us from conducting a large number of runs for all datasets and model combinations.
-However, results with standard deviations over 5 random runs are provided in the Appendix in Table~\ref{tab:std_deviations}, indicating that many differences are significant.
+Results with standard deviations over 5 random runs are provided in the Appendix in Table~\ref{tab:std_deviations}, indicating that many differences are significant.

 \paragraph{Discrete Latent Code Comparison} Figure~\ref{fig:ari} shows the evolving ARI between the ground truth and the auxiliary model $Q$'s prediction of the latent code on real data during model training.
-The figures show a large improvement in $Q$'s ability discover the unobserved class label structure when comparing WSGAN to InfoGAN, which is expected as WSGAN can take advantage of the weak signals encoded in LFs, while InfoGAN is completely unsupervised.
+The figures show a large improvement in $Q$'s ability to uncover the unobserved class label structure when comparing WSGAN to InfoGAN, which is expected as WSGAN can take advantage of the weak signals encoded in LFs, while InfoGAN is completely unsupervised.